ethz-msrl/mCR_simulator/README.md

   -0.3826834, 0., 0.9238795]
 ```

-In order to build an m-CR simulation, start by creating the SOFA scene:
+To build an m-CR simulation, start by creating the SOFA scene:
 ```python
 def createScene(root_node):
     ''' Build SOFA scene '''